luca-regne/tenable-ctf-2021/WEB/Spring MVC/README.md

 ## Chall
 This chall is a simple Java Web Application.</br>
-As the chall gave the [source code](./Project) only simple 'code review' is necessary to understand the routes in application and get the first 6 flags.
+As the chall gave the [source code](./Project) only simple 'code review' is necessary to understand the routes in application and get the flags.

 ## Flag 1